 The following instructions are general suggestions as you will soon become aware that every state and every prison within that state is a unique entity unto itself.

-Locating a community hospice near you and finding a prison in your area are only the first steps in a long but fruitful process of working with your community hospice in establishing a prisoner-involved hospice program in your local prison.
+Locating a community hospice near you and finding a prison in your area are only the first steps in a long but fruitful process of working with your community hospice in establishing a peer-involved hospice program in your local prison.

 Three primary places to focus on initially: